Writing a Plugin

 }

-1. Create a method, which you want to expose:
+1. Create a method that you want to expose:

 package custom